Stress concentration: Stress concentration factor

 Note that the dimensionless stress concentration factor is a function of the geometry shape and independent of its size.
 These factors can be found in typical engineering reference materials.

 E. Kirsch derived the equations for the elastic stress distribution around a hole.
 The maximum stress felt near a hole or notch occurs in the area of lowest radius of curvature.
 In an elliptical hole of length $2a$ and width $2b$, under a far-field stress $\sigma_0$, the stress at the ends of the major axes is given by Inglis' equation:

 where $\rho$ is the radius of curvature of the elliptical hole.
 For circular holes in an infinite plate where $a=b$, the stress concentration factor is $K_t=3$.

 As the radius of curvature approaches zero, such as at the tip of a sharp crack, the maximum stress approaches infinity and a stress concentration factor cannot therefore be used for a crack.
 Instead, the stress intensity factor which defines the scaling of the stress field around a crack tip, is used.

+Causes of Stress Concentration

+Stress concentration can arise due to various factors.
+The following are the main causes of stress concentration: